akellermann97/brot-dev/content/photography/q2-review/q2-review.md

 Macro.
 {{< exif src="/img/q2/portrait_q2_1.jpg" >}}
 {{< exif src="/img/q2/portrait_q2_2.jpg" >}}
+Thanks to its wide f1.7 aperture you can get the Leica Look&#8482; or 3D pop you'll hear all over the internet.
+To me the Leica look is the clear distinction between your subject and the background.
+You can definitely get the same look with other brands.

 ## Features
 The Leica Q2 has a bunch of features that I never or seldom used.
 But I'll try to cover them in this section.

 ### Crop Modes (virtual lenses):
 You can select between 28mm (native), 35mm, 50mm, 75mm crop modes.
 In the
 viewfinder you'll see framelines like you'd find in a Leica M series